Karstonzmcao/Group13-stat-628/README.md

 d) A two-paged summary.

 How to use code: \
-Put project code and bodyfat.csv under same directory, double-click project code, source the code.
+Put project code, module2_code.R, and bodyfat.csv under same directory, double-click project code, source the code.
 If it doesn't work, you can change the directory provided in code annotation in the very start.